mposiel/data_compressor/README.md

 ## Performance

 This program compresses text files to about 50% of their original size on average.
+When a file is compressed, the program displays before and after size.

 ## Limitations
 This implementation of the Huffman coding algorithm has the following limitations:

-It only works with text files, that contain 0 - 127 ASCII codes.
+It only works with text files, that contain regular ASCII codes.

 It may not always produce a compressed file that is smaller than the original file.